Main Content

 Plot Spectrum of Captured Waveform

 Create a spectrumAnalyzer object.
 To speed up the execution time of this example upon subsequent runs, reuse the spectrum analyzer object.
 Set the sample rate of the spectrum analyzer object to the sample rate of the baseband transceiver object.
-Plot the spectrum and spectrogram of the captured data.
+Plot the spectrum of the captured data.

 if ~exist("spectrumScope","var")